Sherry Lynn

 Sherry Lynn is an American voice actress who has played roles in anime, animated television series and video games.
 She portrayed Sasami Jurai in the Tenchi Muyo! franchise.

-In January 2010, in terms of total film gross, she was the Highest Grossing Female in the Movies and 23rd overall, with a total movie gross of over $2.5 billion US for her work in only 26 movies.
+In January 2010, in terms of total film gross, she was the Highest Grossing Female in the Movies and 23rd overall, with a total movie gross of over $2.5 billion US for her work in 26 movies.

 She is also one of the co-founders and co-artistic directors of the Children's Theatre Group of Southern California.